UPCOMING:

 Workshop Project - Seniors Dancing in Etobicoke @ Arts Etobicoke, Cloverdale Mall, every Thursday, October 23 - Dec.
 12, 11 am - 1 pm.

-@holgerphotos.
-YA!
-Theatre Thikwa & Angela Vitovec
+Photo credit: Theatre Thikwa & choreography by Angela Vitovec

 Kate Nankervis is a recognized dancer, choreographer, teacher, and curator.
 Her projects take forms of collaboration, artistic research, performance, installation, and exhibition where dance is intertwined with an embodiment of care, integrated lived experiences are centred, and relationships and inspirations with nature are collaborative guides.